Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Compact Structures for All Mincuts for All Vital Edges

-\textbf{$G(S)$}: It is the quotient graph of $G$ obtained by contracting each maximal set of vertices that are not separated by any Steiner $(s,t)$-mincut in ${\mathfrak C}_S$ into single nodes. \\
+Graph $G(S)$ is a quotient graph of $G$ for the set of cuts ${\mathfrak C}_S$ (Theorem \ref{thm : quotient graph for cuts}).

-Without causing any ambiguity, for graph $G(S)$, let us denote the node containing $s$ by $s$, similarly, the node containing $t$ by $t$.
 A node in $G(S)$ containing at least one vertex from Steiner set $S$ is called a Steiner node; otherwise, a non-Steiner node.
 It is easy to observe that keeping a DAG ${\mathcal D}_{PQ}(G(S)_{(\mu,\nu)})$, for each pair of Steiner nodes $\{\mu,\nu\}$ in $G(S)$, is sufficient for storing and characterizing all Steiner $(s,t)$-mincuts in ${\mathfrak C}_S$.
 However, the space complexity of the resulting structure is ${\mathcal O}(|S|^2 m)$.
 Interestingly, we now show that keeping only ${\mathcal O}(|S|)$ DAGs is sufficient for storing and characterizing all Steiner $(s,t)$-mincuts for $S$.